ritik8262/Real-Time-Clock/README.md

 ---

-## In this website you cam view Time and Date.
+## In this website you can view Time and Date.

 ![](https://github.com/ritik8262/Real-Time-Clock/blob/main/Clock.png)